Moha369/clickupy/README.md

-# Clickupy: Python Client for ClickUp API v2
+# Clixify: Python Client for ClickUp API v2

 A Python library providing an object-oriented interface to interact with the ClickUp API v2.
 This library aims to simplify common operations like managing workspaces, spaces, folders, lists, and tasks.